Flamenco/stackeditpro/Features.md

 There was no way for an markdown extension to run asynchronously.
 This was an issue when rendering in the background, creating dynamically updating pages, or when exporting.
 We added semantics to make this happen.

+This feature also opens the door to Canvas-To-JPEG conversions for exports.

+## CSS Injection For Extensions
+Extensions can now inject custom CSS into exported documents.

 ## Default Table Alignment Property
 Tables will now vertically align their cell content to the top.